pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

   - code
 ---

 In an earlier post in this series I worte about _content identity_ being tied to the parameters used to build that content.
 This means that the parameter packs which drive builders are one of the major load-bearing elements of the overall design.
-In this post I'll loosely describe the C# compiler plugin which makes their implementation both easier and _much_ more reliably correct.
+In this post I'll describe the C# compiler plugin which makes their implementation both easier and _much_ more reliably correct.

 # Requirements